wagtail-nest/wagtail-ab-testing/README.md

 # Wagtail A/B Testing

-An A/B testing package for Wagtail that allows creating A/B tests using revisions.
+Wagtail A/B Testing is an A/B testing package for Wagtail that allows users to create and manage A/B tests on pages through the Wagtail admin.

 Key features: